Ram-Ram007/postgres-sql/README.md

 # postres sql

+- Select query
     - Select * from Table_name - use to display the selected table